smishra2818/globally-distributed-database-with-raft/deploy-raft-replication/deploy-raft-replication.md

-13. Exit from the terminal.
+15. Exit from the terminal.

-14.   sdaf

 ## Task 2: Execute Prep Scripts for Oracle Sharding on Catalog